-An octreotide scan, also known as somatostatin receptor scintigraphy, is a test used to check the body for the presence of neuroendocrine tumor cells.
+An octreotide scan (also called a somatostatin receptor scintigraphy) is a test used to check the body for neuroendocrine tumor cells.
 This test is done in a Nuclear Medicine department, which is a type of radiology that uses radioactive materials to diagnose or treat diseases.

 Octreotide scans are highly specialized and need radioactive material to be done.
-Not every center has the ability to do these scans.
+Not every cancer center can do these scans.

 What is this test used for?

-This test is used to look for the presence of neuroendocrine cells throughout the body.
+This test is used to look for neuroendocrine cells throughout the body.

-This scan may be used to visualize the primary neuroendocrine tumor during initial (diagnostic) testing.
-It may also be done at other times to check for tumor cells that have spread, or metastasized.
+This scan may be used to see the primary neuroendocrine tumor during initial (diagnostic) testing.
+It may also be done at other times to check for tumor cells that have spread (metastasized).

-An IV is placed and an injection of octreotide with radioactive material attached to it (called "radiolabeled"), is given.
+- An injection of octreotide with radioactive material attached to it (called "radiolabeled"), is given.
 The amount of radiation used is very small.

-About 4 hours after the injection, the patient will undergo a scan to look for cells that have taken up the octreotide.
+- About 4 hours after the injection, you will undergo this scan to look for cells that have taken up the octreotide.

-The patient will lie flat, with a camera taking pictures above and below them.
-The scan evaluates the entire body.
-The scan will take an hour or longer.
+- You lie flat, with a camera taking pictures above and below you.
+The scan checks the whole body.
+The scan can take an hour or longer.

-The test requires multiple scans.
-The first set of scans are done on the day of the injection.
-A CT Scan done to create a 3D image of the body.
-The patient will return for additional scans per their provider’s directions.
+You will need more than one scan.
+The first set of scans is done on the day of the injection.
+A CT Scan is done to create a 3D image of your body.
+You will return for more scans depending on your provider’s directions.

-The scanner's computer creates a figure of the patient on the screen.
-Any areas with increased octreotide uptake show up as a bright spot on the image.
+The scanner's computer creates a figure of your body on the screen.
+Any areas with increased octreotide uptake show up as a bright spot on the picture.

 How do I prepare for an octreotide scan?

-If you are taking octreotide or somatostatin, you may need to stop the medication prior to the scan.
-You should discuss this with your provider.
+If you are taking octreotide or somatostatin, you may need to stop the medication before the scan.
+You should talk about this with your provider.

-If you are pregnant or nursing a baby, you should notify your doctor prior to the scan.
+If you are pregnant or nursing a baby, you should tell your provider before the scan.

-The report states the patient's name, date of birth, and indication (reason for the octreotide scan) at the top of the report.
-Radiology reports follow a standard outline, regardless of where they are obtained.
-Radiologists report both normal and abnormal findings in a very systematic approach.
-For this reason, it is very important to discuss the results with your doctor.
+The report states your name, date of birth, and indication (reason for the octreotide scan) at the top of the report.
+Radiology reports follow a standard outline, regardless of where the tests are done.
+Radiologists report both normal and abnormal findings in a standard way.
+It is important to talk about the results with your provider.

 - The first paragraph often includes the technical information about the scan (for example, how much radiolabeled octreotide was given, whether the whole body was scanned, etc).

 - The middle paragraphs describe the findings, both normal and abnormal.
-Because reports are generated for other medical professionals, the words used can be difficult to understand.
+Because reports are made for other medical professionals, the words used can be hard to understand.